-When it comes to the DST debate, however, my resistance to reason is positively Drumpf-ian.
+But, when it comes to the DST debate, my resistance to reason is Drumpf-ian.
 No number of well-crafted points will loosen my attachment to the time shuffle, because DST manipulates daylight in a manner that jibes with my pre-existing seasonal mood fluctuations.

 And then — the stretch of empty wine bottles and takeout trays known as February releases us from its jaw.
 The temperature shows us mercy.
 I start to see the light — quite literally — during formerly dim afternoon coffee runs.
 And I burden people with texts like this:

 Just as things are looking up, we spring forward into an extra hour of light, a complimentary mint on the pillow of my escalating mood.
 Rather than leave work only to retreat back indoors, I get to hang out in the elements.
-Rather than climb on a treadmill, I get to jog beside the city waterways, smiling like a weirdo.
+Rather than climb on a treadmill, I get to jog alongside the city's waterways, smiling like a weirdo.

 I'm certain of at least two groups that will stand with me: after-work golfers and the people who benefit from their patronage.
 Okay, that’s more like one group.
 But, weirdly enough, the economic cost of losing evening golf is an oft-cited reason to hold onto DST.
-In Oklahoma, for example, a bill exempting the state from federally mandated DST has gained favor among legislators.
-But, Rep. Sally Kern, of Oklahoma City, isn’t a fan.
+In Oklahoma, for example, a bill exempting the state from federally mandated DST gained favor among legislators last year.
+But, Rep. Sally Kern, of Oklahoma City, wasn't a fan.

 “Thousands of people play golf after work,” Kern said to KFOR.com, a local NBC affiliate.
 “I think this would have a huge economic impact on golf courses and other businesses, and would impact a lot of people."